Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 Struggling with creativity

-First time writers may not have the personal experience to know when they're most creative.
-If you struggle to get the words down, maybe you're writing at the wrong time of day.
-Do you love mornings or are you a night owl?
+First time writers may not have the personal experience to know when they’re most creative.
+If you struggle to get the words down, you may be writing at the wrong time of day.
+Do you love mornings, or are you a night owl?

-Now we’ve looked at common roadblocks for first time authors; let’s look at how we can overcome them to produce our masterpiece.
+Now that you understand common roadblocks for first time authors, continue reading to learn how to overcome them and produce your masterpiece.

 1. Find time to write every day

-If one of your goals is to become an author, it’s important to make time for your writing whenever you can.
-Even if it’s just an hour a day.
-Try to pinpoint your most creative window and use it to your advantage, even adjusting your schedule as needed.
+If one of your goals is to become an author; it’s essential to make time for your writing whenever possible.
+Even if it’s just an hour a day, try to pinpoint your most creative window and use it to your advantage.
+Adjust your schedule as needed.

 Practice makes perfect with writing, but you don’t always need to focus on book writing to improve your craft.
 Journaling is an equally creative way to hone your skills by letting the words flow.
-Another option is to try writing morning pages to improve your mental clarity.
+Another option is to write morning pages to improve your mental clarity.

 The idea is simple: you brain dump your mind into three pages first thing in the morning to set you up for the day.
 Tim Ferriss, author of the extremely popular book, “The Four Hour Work Week” – swears by using morning pages to “write about whatever disturbs the peace of mind.”
 Why not give it a go?